Hadookhan/chat-bot-app/README.md

 ## DEVELOPMENT PROCESS (CURRENT WORK)
-- Configured Relational databases for multiple users.
+- Set up SQL for Relational databases for multiple users using PostgreSQL.
 - Set up Flask to add URL endpoints for API.
 - Configured Nginx, acting as a CDN to forward traffic to Flask API's.
 - Configured Docker-compose to containerize: API, Database, Redis, Nginx.